tkn-tub/ns3-gym/src/lte/doc/source/lte-user.rst

  * ``SamplesNum`` : the number of samples;
  * ``WindowSize`` : the size of the fading sampling window in seconds;

-It is important to highlight that the sampling interval of the fading trace has to me at most of 1 ms or greater and in the latter case it has to be an integer multiple of 1 ms in order to be correctly processed by the fading module.
+It is important to highlight that the sampling interval of the fading trace has to be 1 ms or greater, and in the latter case it has to be an integer multiple of 1 ms in order to be correctly processed by the fading module.

 The default configuration of the matlab script provides a trace 10 seconds long, made of 10,000 samples (i.e., 1 sample per TTI=1ms) and used with a windows size of 0.5 seconds amplitude.
 These are also the default values of the parameters above used in the simulator; therefore their settage can be avoided in case the fading trace respects them.